putuoka/c4it-blog/content/posts/2022/077-inject-httpcontext/article.md

 ---
 title: "How to access the HttpContext in .NET API"
-path: '/blog/inject-httpcontext'
+path: "/blog/inject-httpcontext"
-tags: ["dotNET", "CSharp","MainArticle"]
+tags: ["dotNET", "CSharp", "MainArticle"]
 featuredImage: "./cover.png"
 excerpt: "If your application is exposed on the Web, I guess that you get some values from the HTTP Requests, don't you?"
 created: 2022-04-12
 updated: 2022-04-12
 ---

 If you are building an application that is exposed on the Web, you will probably need to read some data from the current HTTP Request or set some values on the HTTP Response.

 In a .NET API, all the info related to both HTTP Request and HTTP Response is stored in a global object called `HttpContext`.
 How can you access it?